andemosa/andemosa/README.md

 ## About Me

-Hi!
-It's Anderson.
-I’m currently building with [Dantown](https://godantown.com).

-I have been a front-end web developer for more than two years.
-I specialize in creating functional, and scalable web products.

-I have experience building with ReactJs, NextJs, ExpressJs and NodeJs.
+I am an experienced Frontend Web Developer and JavaScript engineer with a proven track record of crafting and creating products for global companies.
+I have experience building with ReactJs, NextJs, ExpressJs, NodeJs, Firebase.

+With over 3+ years of experience, I have led teams of frontend developers to build robust admin dashboards that provide comprehensive overviews of key data, reports, and KPIs for efficient day-to-day operations.

+Previously, I was with [Dantown](https://godantown.com/) where I successfully led a team in developing cutting-edge admin dashboards.
+I have also worked at [Hackernoon](https://hackernoon.com/) in the technology publishing industry, collaborating with a team of developers to maintain and enhance the company's web products.

+As a developer, I thrive on challenges and enjoy engaging with projects that push me beyond my comfort zone, as I believe continuous learning of new languages and development techniques is essential for success in any organization.

+If you are interested in connecting and discussing how I can contribute to your team as a Frontend Web Developer, please send me a message.
+I look forward to connecting with you.

-**I recommend looking through the pinned repositories which showcase some of my personal projects.**
+**I recommend looking through the pinned repositories which showcases some of my personal projects.**

 I spend my free time watching football